 Welcome to the third post in an ongoing series, A GLOBAL LOOK AT RACIAL EQUITY.
 This series — adapted from our featured insight GLOBAL DIMENSIONS OF RACE AND ETHNICITY — takes an in-depth look at social justice and equity issues on a country-by-country basis, with insight from Aperian Global’s experts.

-Our second entry focuses on Brazil.
+Our third entry focuses on Brazil.

 One of Brazil’s most striking demographic characteristics is its large mixed race population, similar to the population of nations in the Caribbean such as Cuba or the Dominican Republic.
 The country’s official census includes a multiracial category (pardo, or “brown”) that comprises 43% of the population.
 Brazil’s other citizens also include not only whites (48%) and blacks (7.6%), but also people of Asian ancestry (1%) such as the descendants of Japanese immigrants, and its indigenous population (0.4%).
 The country’s racial and ethnic diversity differs substantially by region as well — the southern third of the country, home to major cities such as Sao Paulo, Curitiba, and Porto Alegre, is predominantly white due to patterns of European immigration and settlement, while the majority population elsewhere is multiracial.